rubyforgood/pet-rescue/README.md

 * Adopters can create adoption applications for a dog and view their application history/status
 * Organization staff can review application requests for a dog and set a status
 * Organization staff can create adoptions linking a dog with an adopter user
+* Organization staff can filter their applications and dogs to make searching easier
 * Mailer sends an email to organization staff for any new adoption requests on their dogs
 * Mailer sends admin an email when a new staff registration occurs
 * Mailer sends new adopters a welcome email